Czech Phrases

-The official language in the Czech Republic is Czech, which is spoken by 96 % of the population.
+The official language in the Czech Republic is Czech, which is spoken by 96% of the population.
 However, have no fear, as especially in larger cities you can make yourself understood in English relatively easily.
-Older generations of Czechs can speak Russian and you could also try German.
-French, Italian and Spanish are not widely spoken.
-Czech is also very close related to Slovak and Polish.
+Older generations of Czechs can speak Russian, and you could also try German.
+French, Italian and Spanish is not widely spoken.
+Czech is also very closely related to Slovak and Polish.
 Slovaks and Czechs can generally understand one another.

 Hello – Dobry den – (dobreh den)